CISecurity/CCPD-Docs/docs/source/Configuration Options.md

 # CIS WorkBench Integration #

-This feature is an optional service provided to members to receive automatic notifications on new CIS-CAT Pro releases.

-**Setting up the connection is an admin only ability.
-Additionally, the application requires a direct internet connection, a proxy will not work.**
+This feature is an optional service provided to members to receive automatic notifications in the CIS-CAT Pro Dashboard Inbox on new CIS-CAT Pro releases.
+This option requires a direct internet connection.
+A connection through a proxy is not supported.
+Only admin users of Dashboard can configure this connection.

-When the connection is active, inbox alerts will appear within CIS-CAT Pro Dashboard when a new CIS-CAT Pro release is available.

 Retrieve the new release using links in the alert message from within CIS-CAT Pro Dashboard without logging directly into CIS WorkBench.